alenvlahovljak/webpack-bundler/README.md

 ### Start

-1. `yarn bundle"dev-server` - Start in the browser at port 3000
+1. `yarn bundle:dev-server` - Start in the browser at port 3000